Argentine singer Verdaguer dies of COVID-19 complications

 “I can tell you, I am more Mexican than anything.
 I love Mexico, I love what Mexico has meant in my life, I love the opportunities that Mexico has given me,” the artist said in an interview with The Associated Press in 2019.

 Verdaguer met Miguel when she was 18 and he was 24.
-His daughter Ana Victoria, who is also a singer, was born in 1983.
+His daughter Ana Victoria was born in 1983.

 “Amanda Miguel has been my inspiration since I met her,” Verdaguer told the AP.
 “I really appreciate everything we’ve done together as a couple, as artists, as individuals.”